Do you own a retired greyhound?

 GAP Tasmania must be informed of any pre-existing health conditions before entering the program.

 If you do not receive a response within 7 days, please check your spam or junk folders and if the response is not there please follow up with a phone call to the office.
-To prevent the email from being sent through to your spam or junk folders please add firstname.lastname@example.org to your address book.
+To prevent the email from being sent through to your spam or junk folders please add firstname.lastname@example.org and email@example.com to your address book.